real-ahmed-moussa/Projects-Portfolio/README.md

 ---

 ## [5] TFX Pipeline with Kubeflow Integration
-[TFX Pipeline with Kubeflow Integration] This project demonstrates the execution of a **TensorFlow Extended (TFX) pipeline** using **Kubeflow Pipelines** on a Minikube cluster running on Docker.
+ This project demonstrates the execution of a **TensorFlow Extended (TFX) pipeline** using **Kubeflow Pipelines** on a Minikube cluster running on Docker.
 The base pipeline code and training architecture were adapted from *Building Machine Learning Pipelines: Automating Model Lifecycles with TensorFlow (Hapke and Nelson, 2020).*

----
+***[TFX Pipeline with Kubeflow Integration]***

 ### ⚡️ **Technologies Used**
 | Technology          | Purpose                              |